TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 Friction 0 means entirely frictionless (for example, something like ice should have a friction of ~0.02).
 The default is 0.5.
 This type of friction is linear or sliding friction.
 More complex materials that have differing types of friction in different directions (e.g., ice skates have 0 friction forward but 1 friction side to side) or rolling friction aren't yet supported but may be upon enough user request.

-Restitution is just a fancy term for "bounciness".
-By default it is 0, so if you want a body to be bouncy you have to increase it.
-You might wonder why your body isn't more bouncy after you increase it:  **you also have to increase the restitution of the object it's bouncing off of (for example the ground) for it to react properly.**
+By default bounciness (elasticity/restitution) is 0, so if you want a body to be bouncy you have to increase it.
+You might wonder why your body isn't more bouncy after you increase it:  **you also have to increase the bounciness of the of the reacting/colliding object (for example the ground) to see an effect.**

 ```scratch
 set gravity of body [body] to x: (0) y: (0) z: (0) :: #0fbd8c